-is not a particularly resistant bacterium.
+is not a particularly resistant bacterium and does not survive longer than 4-5 hours in the environment outside a host.
 It is destroyed by common household disinfectants, desiccation, and direct exposure to sunlight.